mmcnicol/presentations/devops/continuous-testing/README.md

 ## common practices
-* testing should be a collaboration of development, qa, and operations — aligned with the priorities of the line of business—within a coordinated, end-to-end quality process
+* testing should be a collaboration of development, qa, and operations - aligned with the priorities of the line of business - within a coordinated, end-to-end quality process
 * tests should be logically-componentized, incremental, and repeatable; results must be deterministic and meaningful
 * all tests need to be run at some point in the build pipeline, but not all tests need be run all the time
 * eliminate test data and environment constraints so that tests can run constantly and consistently in production-like environments